marcodpt/hippo/README.md

 ### data: Object
 An object with the meta tags transformed with `data` function defined by user.

-### taxonomies
-An object with all the taxonomies meta tags, where:
- - the keys are `name` attribute.
- - the values are the `post` array associated with the items of the taxonomy in the exactly same order as was in the current `post`.

 ### posts: Array
 Array of children with all itens been an object `post` with all this variables.